asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Discussions and conclusion

-\textbf{Fifth force oscillation:} The observation of local fluctations in the scalar field, and thus also the fifth force, $F_5\sim \partial_r(\phi^2)$, in figures \ref{fig:grav_oscillation} and \ref{fig:oscillating_smoothed} may have distinct observational signatures.
+The observation of local fluctations in the scalar field, and thus also the fifth force, $F_5\sim \partial_r(\phi^2)$, in figures \ref{fig:grav_oscillation} and \ref{fig:oscillating_smoothed} may have distinct observational signatures.
 The effect of oscillating ultralight scalar fields has been considered in the literature for coupling to the dynamics of pulsars \citep{unal_probing_2022} and to the oscillations of stars \citep{sakstein_dark_2023}, which would help to impose strict constraints on the allowed energy density parameter of it when considered as a dark matter candidate.
 In addition to the effect of an oscillating gravitational potential owing to the energy density of the scalar field, we have the oscillating fifth force in this instance, which might work towards imposing stricter constraints on the model parameter space.
 However, screening must be taken into account, which was shown in figure \ref{fig:grav_oscillation} to dramatically suppress the oscillation and the overall scalar field value for the duration of the screening activity.
-In the past there has been reported the possibility of disruption of the screening mechanism from `cosmic tsunamis' \citep{hagala_cosmic_2017}, i.e. waves in the scalar field.
+In the past, the possibility of disrupting the screening mechanism from so-called cosmic tsunamis was reported \citep{hagala_cosmic_2017}.
+These are waves in the scalar field.
 A study of such disruption events in the simulation output will be made in the future.
-Apart from pulsars and stars, periodic systems on different length scales may help to constrain dark matter masses and fifth force couplings operating on those scales.
-In our simulations, the oscillation has the timescale $\sim$ Mpc/h, in which case it may affect the dynamics of galaxy clusters.
-Likewise, we expect the oscillations in models choosing $L_C\sim$ kpc/h to be able to affect the dynamics of galaxies.
-For example, by changing the attractive potential of a cluster, the virial radius will oscillate and keep the particles from having stable orbits; for one instance the force will increase, giving the particles a larger centripetal acceleration and injecting kinetic energy; the next moment the force will decrease, and the particles will become unbound and spread out.
-This has been observed in \cite{dutta_chowdhury_random_2021} for an oscillating potential, and we expect the effect to be enhanced when including a fifth force.
-It would be an interesting project to consider whether such a dynamic would be able to account for the velocity dispersion of stars in galaxies for $\sim$ kpc/h scale general Compton wavelength choices, while keeping interesting cosmological behaviour of the theory.
-For smaller Compton wavelengths, after taking a careful account of screening, one might venture to consider the effects on systems of timescale $\sim$ AU, for making constraints from lunar ranging experiments \citep{xue_precision_2020}.
+In addition to pulsars and stars, periodic systems on different length scales may help to constrain dark matter masses and the fifth force couplings that operate on these scales.
+In our simulations, the oscillation has a timescale of $\sim$ Mpc/h, in which case it might affect the dynamics of galaxy clusters.
+Likewise, we expect the oscillations in models with $L_C\sim$ kpc/h to be able to affect the dynamics of galaxies.
+For example, when the attractive potential of a cluster changes, the virial radius oscillates and prevents the particles from having stable orbits; for one instance, the force increases, giving the particles a higher centripetal acceleration and injecting kinetic energy; and in the next moment, the force decreases, and the particles become unbound and spread out.
+This was observed in \cite{dutta_chowdhury_random_2021} for an oscillating potential, and we expect the effect to be enhanced when a fifth force is included.
+It would be an interesting project to consider whether this dynamic would be able to account for the velocity dispersion of stars in galaxies for choices of $\sim$ kpc/h scale general Compton wavelengths.
+When the screening is included, the effects on systems with AU timescales might be considered for shorter Compton wavelengths to constrain lunar ranger experiments \citep{xue_precision_2020}.